unsureboolean/unsureboolean.github.io/README.md

 To do -
- - Link to Florida Man Moses project once finished
+ - Page and link/icon for Florida Man Moses

  - Examples of Sigma stories

+ - Expert Insight Consultant report example